Being a mom is incredibly hard work and each stage of motherhood presents its own unique challenges.

-Being a mom is incredibly hard work!
-From waking up in the middle of the night to feed a tiny bubba to dropping older kids off to school and other activities while trying to keep the house in order and put some food on the table, the struggle is real - and each stage of motherhood presents its own unique challenges.
+It's a whole lot, from waking up in the middle of the night to feed your bub, dropping the older kids off to school, while trying to keep the house in order, food on the table, and everything in between.

 #1 Exercise when kids are asleep

-#2 Include kids in your workout
+#2 Get your kid(s) involved in your workout

 #3 Meal prep is everything